 Sometimes I say I’m applying to become an Italian but that’s typically not correct.
 According to Italy, I’m claiming my right to become an Italian because according to them, I’ve always been one.
 It’s just the matter of showing the right paperwork to prove it.
 It’s called jure sanguinis, literally meaning the right of blood in Latin.
 It’s where citizenship is not determined by where I was born but rather by my family members who were/are citizens of the nation.
 Italy is one of the only countries in Europe with laws that allow for citizenship through blood that can go back many generations.
 Luckily for me, my grandmother was born in Italy and is alive and well.

 Before my appointment a few weeks ago, I had to gather and prepare all of the documents.
-What did I need exactly?
+What did I need exactly to gain Italian citizenship?

 Here’s the list of documents I had to bring with me:

 1. I had to obtain a certified copy of my grandmothers birth certificate from Italy.
 I used My Italian Family and the turn-around was actually quite quick.
 I made the order on 7/11/12 and received it by 9/7/12.

 2. I had to obtain a lot of documents from Argentina using PartidasYa.com.
 Here’s what I had to get from them.

 - My grandpa was born in Argentina.
 I need his birth certificate.

 - My grandpa and grandma were married in Argentina.
 She never became a citizen of Argentina, just a resident.
 I need to get their marriage certificate from Argentina.

 - My mother was born in the US but my parents were married in Argentina.
 I need to get their marriage certificate from Argentina.